omnixtend/omnixtend.github.io/docs/architecture.md

 ---

 # Architecture
+{: .no_toc }

+This section introduces the architectural design of the OmniXtend protocol and its core components.

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

----

-# Architecture

-This section introduces the architectural design of the OmniXtend protocol and its core components.

 ---